Table of Contents

-- To persons in compliance with a judicial order or a lawfully issued subpoena, provided that the institution makes a reasonable attempt to notify the student in advance of compliance 2.
+- To persons in compliance with a judicial order or a lawfully issued subpoena, provided that the institution makes a reasonable attempt to notify the student in advance of the compliance1

-- To a victim of an alleged perpetrator of a crime of violence or non-forcible sex offense.
-The disclosure may include only the final results of the disciplinary proceeding conducted by Fresno Pacific University with respect to that alleged crime or offense.
-Fresno Pacific University may disclose the final results of the disciplinary proceeding; regardless of whether the institution concluded a violation was committed.
+- To a victim of an allege perpetrator of a crime of violence or non-forcible sex offense.
+The disclosure may include only the results of the disciplinary proceeding conducted by Fresno Pacific University with respect to that alleged crime or offense.
+Fresno Pacific University may disclose the results of the disciplinary proceeding; regardless of whether the institution concluded a violation was committed.

-- To the public in connection with the final results of an institutional disciplinary proceeding providing Fresno Pacific University has determined that the student is an alleged perpetrator of a crime of violence or non-forcible sex offense and with respect to the allegation made against him or her, the student has committed a violation of the institution's rules or policies 3.
+- To the public in connection with the final results of an institution disciplinary proceeding providing Fresno Pacific University has determined that the student is an alleged perpetrator of a crime of violence or non-forcible sex offense and with respect to the allegation made against him or her, the student has committed a violation of the institution’s rules or policies.2

 - To courts of a disciplinary proceeding brought by a parent or student against the institution, or by the institution against a parent or student including the outcome of a disciplinary proceeding against a student in specified circumstances.

 - To parents and legal guardians regarding the student’s violation of any federal, state, or local law, or of any institutional policy or rule governing the use of alcohol or a controlled substance if the institution has determined that the student has committed a disciplinary violation with respect to that use or possession and the student is under age of 21 at the time of the disclosure to the parent.

 - When the requested information is designated by Fresno Pacific University as Directory Information